cds-snc/terraform-plan/README.md

 ## Secret Scanning with Trufflehog

 When `secret-scan` is enabled, the action scans the Terraform plan for secrets before adding it as a comment to the PR.
 Scanning is performed by Trufflehog which you will need to install before the action runs.

+By default, the action uses the `secrets.yml` config file located in the action's `dist/` directory.
+You can provide a custom [TruffleHog config](https://docs.trufflesecurity.com/configuration-file-reference) file by setting the `secret-config` parameter to the path of your config file.

 # Examples